Do you come to class without supplies?

 It's unfair to the rest of the class when half my mind is brainstorming ways to color a skunk with two pink markers instead of demonstrating the real lesson.
 The entire class gets short-changed in both lesson quality and the level of individualized attention.

-It cheats the person sitting next to the Lost Soul; suddenly they feel obliged to loan out their own supplies and to answer questions.
+It cheats the person sitting next to the Lost Soul.
+They feel obliged to loan out their own supplies and to answer questions.
 This poor person came fully prepared but fate stuck them next to a Lost Soul and now they're pulled underwater too.

 In my class last Saturday...